sandeepseeram-techfirst/kubernetes_security_specialist/Cluster-Setup/networkpolicies.md

 3. Every restart of a Pod leases a new IP address.

 4. It’s recommended to use Pod-to-Service communication over Pod-to-Pod communication so that you can rely on a consistent network interface.

+##### Network policies act similarly to firewall rules, but for Pod-to-Pod communication.